chohjingyia23cs0296/Business-Intelligence/readme.md

     - sample_phase3_customer_payments.xlsx — Sample customer payments dataset used in Phase 3.
     - sample_phase3_orders_sellers.csv — Sample orders and sellers dataset used in Phase 3.
     - sample_phase3_sales_product_summary.xlsx — Sample sales/product summary used in Phase 3.
-  - readme.md — placeholder for Phase 3 notes.

 - BI_final_phase/
   - BI Project final phase.pdf — Final project report compiling findings, recommendations, and reflections.
-  - readme.md — placeholder for final phase notes.

-(Click the files in the repository to view full reports, data, and workflow.)

 ## What I Did
 - Scoped the BI project and defined key questions to investigate in Phase 1.